tuxnam/Blog/_posts/2023-10-08-Quishing-Computer-Vision.md

 ## The approach

-The idea is to be able to 'scan' one or multiple Exchange mailboxes (through an Exhcange search filter, or by monitoring a quarantine shared inbox or yet VIP users accounts for instance), identify attachments which could be QR codes, submit them to a computer vision model and export the results for further analysis.
+The idea is to be able to 'scan' one or multiple Exchange mailboxes (through an Exhcange search filter, or by monitoring a quarantine shared inbox or yet VIP users accounts for instance).
+What I tested in this case is Use <a href="https://nam06.safelinks.protection.outlook.com/?url=https%3A%2F%2Flearn.microsoft.com%2Fen-us%2Fexchange%2Fsecurity-and-compliance%2Fmail-flow-rules%2Finspect-message-attachments&data=05%7C01%7Cgbenats%40microsoft.com%7C9d12e40f00e5422d5eb908dbc7138454%7C72f988bf86f141af91ab2d7cd011db47%7C1%7C0%7C638322659099496432%7CUnknown%7CTWFpbGZsb3d8eyJWIjoiMC4wLjAwMDAiLCJQIjoiV2luMzIiLCJBTiI6Ik1haWwiLCJXVCI6Mn0%3D%7C3000%7C%7C%7C&sdata=0ijKV7Es8xq7QRgHGOheFYJL99byLhl5ukBQlCeBxTU%3D&reserved=0">mail flow rules to inspect message attachments in Exchange Online</a>, identify attachments which could be QR codes, submit them to a computer vision model and export the results for further analysis.
 The proof-of-concept includes actually decoding the QRCode which allows to scan the decoded URLs through usual suspects such as VirusTotal, MDO Safe Links or Hybrid Analysis for instance.
 The decoding steps is quite basic and limited to the drawback explained above, it could fail to decode the QR Code.
 Here, however, we could imagine also leveraging ML models to make a 'clean' QRCode out of a 'non-compliant' one, but that would be another research on its own, and way outside of my non-existent ML skills.
 In this proof-of-concept, I decided to use Azure Computer Vision service, but the same approach would work with Google Vision AI, AWS Rekognition or any other service of your choosing.
 You could even build your own service using TensorFLow and the like.

 The proof-of-concept is there solely for learning purpose and could be extended in many ways: